 An incident retrospective should always be blameless.
 Having a blameless attitude means no pointing fingers, and it encourages orgs to root out systemic problems (and solutions), which is much more productive anyway.
 Another benefit of taking a blameless approach is that everyone feels safe to share creative ideas and solutions without fear of retaliation.

 The general analysis of an incident not only involves writing the retrospective, but there’s also an actual meeting that takes place between the stakeholders.
 The meeting should typically be held within 24 hours of the incident resolution, while the context is still fresh in everyone’s minds.

 An important goal of the meeting is to identify areas of improvement for the org, whether that be the service itself, the process, or the tooling.
 How can the system overall be improved?
 Feel free to ask questions from the group to really get a sense of what led to the incident and what steps led to the resolution.
 Take what’s shared and turn them into learning.
 This is the hard part.
 There’s always a valuable lesson to be learned.
 Make sure to document the discussion.

 How can Blameless Help?

 Service reliability is a supremely important quality of any organization, and incident management plays an important part in maintaining that.
-We hope this article helped answer most of your questions about the incident management process.
+We hope this article helped answer most of your questions about the incident management workflow.
 Blameless is the home base for on-call teams that want to achieve seamless incident response and smooth workflows.
 Our incident response feature allows you to manage runbooks, automate task checklists, assign roles, and easily communicate with stakeholders throughout the entire process.
-To learn more, schedule a demo or sign up for the newsletter below.
+Sign up for a free trial today.